Pravin12131/Zomato-Sales-Insight/README.md

 b) So, in this way we can give different coupons and discounts on the special occasions which comes in QTR-1 and we can apply this on other Quarters also.

+  **Table booking **
+ From the analysis, we can see that the percentage of table booking is very less.
+So, to improve it we can: